holoviz-dev/pyctdev/README.md

-The main part of pyctdev is a cross-platform, make-like tool plus library of common tasks to allow project admin tasks to be run equally well locally or on CI systems, on different platforms, or to support different python package 'ecosystems' (pip and conda):
+The main part of pyctdev is a cross-platform, make-like tool plus library of common tasks to allow project admin tasks to be run equally well locally or on various CI systems, on different platforms, or to support different python package 'ecosystems' (pip and conda):

 ```